zjph90/CleanDataProject/README.md

 The brackets are removed from the column headers.
 Once the full dataset is merged the consolidated, tidy dataset is created by first melting the dataset to create a "narrow" table then dcast to recombine to a "wide" table using the mean function to aggregate over the groupings of Subject and Activity.

+Information regarding the data can be found in the file features_info.txt